 2.4.
-Go2Nova® Hand Controller
+Go2Nova® 8407+ Hand Controller

-Either Go2Nova® 8407+ or 8410 hand controller (HC) works with a CEM40 mount.
-Shown in Figure 12 is an hand controller.
-The difference between an 8407+ and an 8410 is if there is a RS232 port on the HC.
-The RS232 port is only for HC firmware upgrade, which will be done via main board for an 8410 HC.
-The HC has an integrated heater that ensures the LCD display will work at the temperature as low as -20°C(-4°F).
-It has a large LCD screen, function, direction, and number keys on the front; a red LED reading light on the back; and a HBX (6-pin) at the bottom.
+The Go2Nova® 8407+ hand controller (HC) shown in Figure 7 is the standard controller used on the GEM45 mount.
+It has an integrated heater that ensures the LCD display will work at the temperature as low as -10°C. It has a large LCD screen, function, direction, and number keys on the front; a red LED reading light on the back; and a HBX (6-pin) and a RS232 serial port (4-pin) at the bottom.

-The CEM40 mount can be operated without the hand controller attached if it is controlled via a SmartPhone/Tablet/Computer.
+The GEM45 mount can be operated without the hand controller attached if it is controlled via a SmartPhone/Tablet/Computer.

-Figure 12.
-Go2Nova® hand controller (HC)
+Figure 7.
+Go2Nova® 8407+ hand controller